-MTH DASH-8 DIESEL ENGINE OPERATING INSTRUTIONS
+MTH SD40-2 DIESEL ENGINE OPERATING INSTRUCTIONS

-Thank you for purchasing the MTH Electric Trains Dash-8 diesel locomotive.
-This 1⁄4" scale reproduction of the famous Dash-8 locomotive consist measures over 18" in length and weighs over 6 pounds.
-Despite its scale size, the locomotive is capable of operating on O-31 3-rail track with any compatible AC transformer (see the chart on page 34 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.
+Thank you for purchasing the MTH Electric Trains SD40-2 diesel locomotive.
+This 1⁄4" scale reproduction of the famous SD40-2 locomotive measures over 18" in length and weighs almost 6 pounds.
+Despite its scale size, the locomotive is capable of operating on O-31 3-rail track with any compatible AC transformer, (see page 34 for a complete list of compatible transformers and wiring instructions) and is completely compatible with most other 3-rail locomotives, rolling stock and accessories.

 The locomotive is equipped with several deluxe features that are simple and fun to operate.
 Each feature is described among the following pages which should be read before the engine is operated.
-For those of you who can't wait to get started, the Quick Start Basic Operating Instructions found on Pages 3 through 5 should be read so that you understand the basics of the operating system.
-Please note that some features are only found in the ProtoSound® models and are marked as such.
-Features not marked as ProtoSound features are available in all models.
+For those of you who can't wait to get started, the Quick Start Operating Instructions, found on page 3, should be read so that you understand the basics of the operating system.
+Those features marked for 2 and 3-rail engines are available in both types of engines.
+Features not marked as such are only available in the 3-rail version.